1technophile/433toMQTTto433/README.md

 # 433toMQTTto433
-This repository is not maintained code has been merged with ESP8266 one, see the new repository below for the last update: https://github.com/1technophile/OpenMQTTGateway
+This repository is not maintained, code has been merged with ESP8266 one, see the new repository below for the last update: https://github.com/1technophile/OpenMQTTGateway

 A list of supported 433mhz devices is available here: